 Coupling into multimode fibers

-Selection of coupling focal length for a circular beam emitted by a point source
+Selection of coupling focal length for a multimode fiber and for a circular beam emitted by a point source

-When using a multimode fiber, the coupling focal length is calculated from the beam diameter and the nominal fiber NA
+Assuming a Gaussian beam with M2=1 , the coupling focal length for coupling into a multimode fiber is calculated from the beam diameter (1/e2-level) and the nominal fiber NA NAnom (usually defined on the 1%-level)

 Coupling an Extended Source Into a Multimode Fiber